georgebabarus/magento-filesystem-extension/docs/README.rst

 Introduction
 ------------

-Magento 2.4 version almost has already in place filesystem abstraction needed to implement and integrate new filesystem (including remote filesystems like Amazon Simple Storage Service - S3) for core or custom modules.
+Magento 2.4 version almost has already in place filesystem abstraction needed to implement and integrate new filesystem (eg: remote filesystems like Amazon Simple Storage Service - S3) for core or custom modules.

-There are few touch points that are not abstracted enough as you could see in current documentation, and this storage extension covers this to allow Cloud object storage service integration into Magento 2.
+There are few touch points that are not abstracted enough as you could see in current documentation, and this storage extensions covers this, to allow cloud object storage service integration into Magento 2.

 In many cases existing Database files storage could not be useful and definitively is not a optimal implementation since it is doing a sync back to local filesystem on missing resource.

+The scope of this extensions is to extract static files storage as microservice for Magento platform, decoupling files storage system from compute system.

-Read the `documentation <https://docs.magento.asset42.com>`_ to see some of the key advantages of using this Magento 2 extension to integrate with various cloud file storage services in a platform agnostic manner.
+Read the `documentation <https://docs.magento.asset42.com>`_ to see some of the key advantages of using this Magento 2 extensions to integrate with various cloud file storage services in a platform agnostic manner.

 What is covered with this extensions?
 ---------------------------------------